 Crime and Personal Safety

-As mentioned previously, Niue is pretty safe.
+As mentioned previously, Niue is generally safe when it comes to crime.
 In fact, Niue may be one of the only places in the world where humans seem not to have brought crime.
 There is only one prison on the island, right by the golf course – how relaxed!

 We’ve looked into petty theft and have not found many reports of tourists suffering from such offences.
 Nevertheless, exercise basic commonsense like not blatantly leaving your bag full of expensive valuables unattended in public places.